dtantsur/ironic-bug-dashboard/README.md

 This is a dashboard for tracking outstanding bugs in **Ironic**.

-**Ironic** is one of the software components in OpenStack that fully manages bare-metal infrastructure; it discovers bare-metal nodes; catalogs them in a management database and manages the entire server lifecycle; from enrolling to provisioning, maintenance and decomissioning.
+**Ironic** is one of the software components in OpenStack that fully manages bare-metal infrastructure; it discovers bare-metal nodes; catalogs them in a management database and manages the entire server lifecycle; from enrolling to provisioning, maintenance and decommissioning.

-And **OpenStack** is an opensource cloud software project that is made up of a collection of software components that provide common services for cloud infrastructure.
+**OpenStack** is an opensource cloud software project that includes of a collection of software components providing common services for cloud infrastructure.

 ## Setup
 Before diving into the setup process, ensure that your Python version is `>=python3.11`.